investindex/Retirement/README.md

 * At what age you may have children;
 * Support you expect to provide to and receive from your family;
 * How much you will spend, save, and invest during working years;
-* How much you will change your spending after retirement;
+* How much you will change your spending during retirement;
-* How you will change your investment approach after retirement;
+* How you will change your investment approach during retirement;
 * Age of retirement;
 * Whether you retire suddenly or continue earning a smaller income for some time;
 * Personal goals such as charitable donations or leaving money for your children.